danfuzz/samizdat/doc/language-guide/09-module-system.md

 loader typically being an `ExternalLoader`).
-When instantiated, `InternalLoader` makes a `ExternalLoader` which points to a `modules` directory under its given filesystem path, and that `ExternalLoader` is the one that's used directly by the `InternalLoader` implementation.
-The `InternalLoader`'s filesystem path is used directly for module-internal files.
-`InternalLoader` defines a `resolve` method, which handles internal sources directly and defers to its "next" loader for all other requests.
+When instantiated, `InternalLoader` makes a `ExternalLoader` which points to a `modules` directory under its given filesystem path, and that `ExternalLoader` is the one that's used directly by the `InternalLoader` implementation to find captive external modules.
+The `InternalLoader`'s filesystem path is used directly for module-internal files. `InternalLoader` defines a `resolve` method, which handles internal sources directly and defers to its "next" loader for all other requests.

 The core library is loaded as an `InternalLoader`, as are application modules.
 In the case of an application module, its "next" loader is the core library.